JENebel/Cadabra/README.md

     cargo benchmark

-If debuggin, it can be useful to use a debug profile.
+If debugging, it can be useful to use a debug profile.
 This is available with the following

     cargo dev_benhmark